-The mission of Countryside Day School: an education must assist students in developing the qualities of Respectful, Responsibility, and Resourcefulness so they become great students and also exceptional adults.
+The mission of Countryside Day School is to provide an education that assists students in developing the qualities of Respectful, Responsibility, and Resourcefulness so they become great students and exceptional adults.

 Our Commitment to you:

 - We will get to know each individual child, learning his or her passions, strengths and challenges (respect)

 - We will encourage children to be active contributors to the community and hold them accountable for their choices (responsibility)

 - We will provide opportunities for students to work on difficult tasks and learn academic concepts requiring perseverance in order to succeed (resourcefulness)

 - You will set limits for your child in your home that will help him or her be successful honoring the limits of broader society (respect)

 - Your child will contribute to caring for him or herself and have responsibilities that make a contribution to the life of your family (responsibility)

 - You will consult and collaborate with CDS faculty and staff on issues regarding parenting and education, taking advantage of their expertise (resourcefulness)

 MAP Test (Measures of Academic Progress created by Northwest Evaluation Association) Score Comparison Graphs